 You already know that yoga is useful for health and well-being.
 Yet what’s it got to do with being an effective leader?
 A lot!

-Yoga is consistently touted and studied for its health and wellness benefits.
+Yoga continues to grow in popularity, showing a 63.8% increase between 2010 and 2021.
+Currently about 10% of the U.S. population or 34.4 million people practice yoga.
+It is consistently touted and studied for its health and illness benefits.
 Yet it is rarely connected to helping leaders become more effective and influential.

 What is the connection between yoga and leadership?

 Yoga helps deepen your awareness of sensations in your body; once you become attuned to your body’s natural language, you learn how it speaks to you.
 It has its own language — one that is non-verbal and powerful.
 Yoga (when practiced mindfully) trains you to pay attention to the sensations in your body.
 As you develop this skill, you will have access to invaluable guidance.
 As one of my teachers said, “your body never lies; the mind always does”.
 What this means is that ego mind uses its weapons of rationalization, justification and defense.
 The body knows none of that.
 It just “is.”